Bhumesh01/pythonProjects/README.md

    Password Manager is a Python application that allows users to securely store and manage their website login credentials.
 It features a graphical user interface (GUI) built with Tkinter, making it easy for users to generate strong passwords, save their credentials, and retrieve them when needed.
+4. POMODORO TIMER:
+   The Pomodoro Timer is a Python application that implements the Pomodoro Technique, a time management method developed by Francesco Cirillo.
+This application features a graphical user interface (GUI) built with Tkinter, making it easy for users to manage their work sessions and breaks.